dark-matter08/dev-ops-tool-on-docker/ansible/README.md

 - Create an ssh server into the host of the ansible docker
 - create a project and use this path for the destination of the project ```/path-to-ansible-files-on-host/project-name``` eg. ```/dev-ops-tool-on-docker/project-name```

+## Example project is listed in the ansible directory as `tomcat`.
+## Note: the project does not have the compiled binary required in the playbooks and the Dockerfile.
+## You can compile a new binary with Jenkins and Maven, or check in this repo [`https://github.com/yankils/hello-world`](https://github.com/yankils/hello-world)